cwt/fts5-icu-tokenizer/docs/PROJECT_STRUCTURE.md

 ### `docs/`
 Documentation files:
 - `BUILD_TEST_README.md` - Instructions for building and testing all tokenizers
+- `FTS5_API_IMPLEMENTATION.md` - Complete documentation on the FTS5 v2 API implementation
+- `SCRIPTS_REFERENCE.md` - Reference guide for all scripts in the scripts directory

 ### `scripts/`
 Utility scripts for building and testing: